 I have a great deal of respect for professional chefs and culinary experts who do such amazing things with food.
 I enjoy fine dining and consuming amazing food that someone else has made!
 But, at home I’m not interested in cooking if it’s too fancy, complicated or time consuming!
 Maybe at some point in my life I”ll try to expand my culinary repertoire.
 At this point, I just want to keep things simple!

 Sound familiar?
 I know there’s got to be others like me out there!
-So, my goal with this blog is to share successful, easy, quick and (mostly) healthy meals, my methods and tools for keeping organized, and some of my favorite products and resources that help to make mealtime a breeze.
+So, my goal with this blog is to share successful, easy, tasty, quick and (mostly) healthy meals, my methods and tools for keeping organized, and some of my favorite products and resources that help to make mealtime a breeze.
 You will not see any food styling or props… just real meals, that I actually feed my family, in their true form!
 (I will try my best to hone my photography skills!)
 My hope is that you will find the content on this blog practical enough to actually put into use… making your life just a little bit easier and healthier!

 Whether you’re feeding yourself, or your family and friends, I believe meal time should be a source of joy… not stress.
 Simplify the process (planning, shopping, cooking), take it a meal at a time, and enjoy!

 Start by checking out these super simple meal ideas: 10 Dinner Favorites.

 Exercise and nutrition are key to my pursuit of living a healthy, balanced life.
 It helps that I actually enjoy exercise and many healthy foods (like salad)!
 I’m fine with indulging once in a while, however, I try to stick to my healthy practices the majority of the time.
 I do not believe in diets.
 I do believe one has the power to make healthy choices that develop into a healthy lifestyle.
 Here are a few additional food philosophies that I try to live by!